jyotirmoydotdev/openfy/README.md

 </a>
 </p>

+> ⚠️ Note: This project is currently under development and may not be fully functional.
+Feel free to explore the code, but be aware that some features may not work as intended.

 # Openfy

 Openfy is a self-hosted e-commerce platform built with Go and Gin, providing a flexible and customizable solution for managing products and handling user authentication.